awslabs/amazon-sagemaker-inference-client/README.md

 ![Application Example Use Screen Shot](images/app-car-inference-client.png)

-As you can see, the client application was able to process the Image and update the response of the Amazon SageMaker Endpoint inference.
+As you can see, the client application was able to process the Image and update the response of the Amazon Sagemaker Endpoint inference.

 ## Security